pwaring/komodo-build/README.md

 ### Windows

 It is possible to build Komodo on Windows using Cygwin.
-The following packages must be installed (via the setup program) for a successful build:
+The following packages must be installed for a successful build:

  * Libs -> libX11-devel
  * Libs -> libXt-devel
  * X11 -> xinit

+These packages can be installed at the same time as Cygwin, or later by re-running the setup program (`setup-x86.exe` or `setup-x86_64.exe`).

 ### OS X